Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 I don’t know how much you know about Aesop, he was a slave, who lived in ancient Greece from 620-564 B.C.

-His more than 600 fables are equally amazing and magnificent today.
+His more than 600 fables are equally amazing, inspiring, creative, and magnificent even today.

-Even though he was slave, he was constantly imagining stories.
+Even though he was a slave, he used to constantly imagine stories all the time.

-He used to imagine stories very consciously all the time.
+He used to imagine stories very consciously with open eyes.

 Humans learnt to lie an hour after they learned to talk, this is another example of how genius our mind is.

-Think of any life events, why does each event produce either positive or negative effects at the same time?
+I always take my life events as an example, why does each event produce either positive or negative effects on me?

-For example, for me loud music is irritating, it excites my temper and pressure but for my daughter it is delightful and vibrant.
+For example, for me rock music is irritating, it excites my temper and pressure but for my daughter it is delightful and vibrant.

 Why?